RAS-University/robotic-courses/docs/interfaces-for-HRI.md

 ><sub>LASA Lab / EPFL</sub>

-Another very popular and more pragmatic method is to use a motion sensor.
-In this case, markers are tracked by cameras.
-These cameras are usually infrared-based.
-The translation and rotation of the marker is mapped to the translation and rotatoin of the end point of the robot.
-This allows the user to guide the position of the robot from a distance.
+Another very popular and more practical method is to use a motion sensor.
+In this case, markers are tracked by cameras, which are usually infrared-based.
+The translation and rotation of the marker are mapped to the translation and rotation of the robot’s endpoint.
+This allows the user to guide the robot’s position from a distance.
 This method can be quite accurate.

 <p align="center">
   <iframe width="600" height="338" src="https://www.youtube.com/embed/ggLge1Rw2z4?t=79" frameborder="0" allowfullscreen></iframe>